A/N: Thank you, Eye.G, for that lovely work of art. :)

 "You," came quietly—a second's peace before the crash, soothing and sudden and over too soon—everything in him thrashing like a man beneath the sea, life fading and death looming in flashes of brilliant—

 A collective gasp rose and it was the burning rush of air.

 "What the fuck," Konohamaru uttered weakly.

-Iruka strode between them and pulled the broken man into his arms, setting the pale wrist to the chill of painful freedom.
-Head bowed, face unseen, his back against the rest, Iruka leaned up and enfolded Naruto in arms that remained closed to none.
+Iruka strode between them and pulled the broken man into his arms, releasing the pale wrist to the chill of painful freedom.
+Head bowed, face unseen, his back against the rest, Iruka leaned up and enfolded Naruto in his arms.

 Over shoulders shaking soundless Naruto stared down and blinked—sockets gaping, shuttering, flaps of flesh over void.
-Through the late afternoon sun flooding the room with light, they could see the hollowness where a mirage of blue lived and died rapidly fill with blood.
+Through the late afternoon sun flooding the room with light, they could see the hollowness where mirages of blue lived and died sloshing with blood.